 John O’Farrell is a general partner at the venture capital firm Andreessen Horowitz.
 Before joining the firm, John served as Executive Vice President, Business Development at the smart-grid start-up Silver Spring Networks and the data center software company Opsware Inc. Between 1997 and 2001, he founded and ran the international business for @Home Network, a company that pioneered modern broadband internet.
 John holds an MBA from Stanford Graduate School of Business, where he graduated as an Arjay Miller Scholar, and a Bachelor of Electronic Engineering from University College Dublin.

 Ann M. Ravel was a member of the Federal Election Commission from 2013 to 2017, where she served as both Chair and Vice-Chair.
 Previously, Ms. Ravel served as Chair of the California Fair Political Practices Commission, where she helped create the States’ Unified Network (SUN) Center, a web-based center for sharing information on campaign finance.
-Before joining the FPPC, she served as a Deputy Assistant Attorney General for the United States Department of Justice; she also worked as an attorney in the Santa Clara County Counsel’s Office from 1998 until 2009.
+Before joining the FPPC, she served as a Deputy Assistant Attorney General for the United States Department of Justice; she also served as the Santa Clara County Counsel from 1998 until 2009.
 In 2014, she was named a California Attorney of the Year by California Lawyer magazine for her work in Government law, and in 2007, the State Bar of California named Ms. Ravel Public Attorney of the Year for her contributions to public service.
 Ms. Ravel received her B.A. from the University of California, Berkeley and her J.D. from the University of California, Hastings College of the Law.